-- o One 24-hour extension - One 1-week extension - You do not need to get permission from the teaching team to use these two extensions. - When you upload/submit the assignment to D2L you must add a note that states "Using one of my (24-hour or 1-week) free extensions" in the D2L submission notes. - You are required to send an email to your TA AND the lab manager/assistant instructor telling them when you have completed a late assignment so that they are aware that it is ready to grade.
-In this email, note if you are using your 24 hour or 1-week late pass for this weekly assignment. - Your passes will be tracked by the teaching staff. - These extensions may be used only for weekly homework assignments.
-They may not be used for anything else. - You are advised to save extensions for an unanticipated event that prevents you from submitting on time. - You may not take back a previously used free extension to use on a new assignment or "share" your passes with anyone else.
+- You are required to send an email to your TA AND the course manager telling them when you have completed a late assignment so that they are aware that it is ready to grade.
+In this email, note if you are using your 24 hour or 1-week late pass for this weekly assignment. - Your passes will be tracked by the teaching staff. - These extensions may only be applied for weekly homework assignments, the Lay Summary assignment, and the Preparing for Next Steps assignment.
+They cannot be used for any other assignment. - You are advised to save extensions for an unanticipated event that prevents you from submitting an assignment on time. - You may not take back a previously used extension pass to use on a new assignment or "share" your passes with anyone else.